dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

     To comply with Apple’s terms for acceptable ASM traffic, Intune imposes the following restrictions:
      -	A full ASM sync can run no more than once every seven days.
 During a full sync, Intune refreshes every serial number that Apple has assigned to Intune whether the serial has previously been synced or not.
 If a full sync is attempted within seven days of the previous full sync, Intune only refreshes serial numbers that are not already listed in Intune.
-     -	Any sync request is given 10 minutes to finish.
+     -	Any sync request is given 15 minutes to finish.
 During this time or until the request succeeds, the **Sync** button is disabled.

 >[!NOTE]
->You can also assign ASM serial numbers to profiles from the **Apple DEP Serial Numbers** blade.
+>You can also assign ASM serial numbers to profiles from the **Enrollment Program Devices** blade.

 ## Assign a ASM profile to devices
 ASM devices managed by Intune must be assigned a ASM profile before they are enrolled.

-1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.

-2. On the Intune blade of the Azure portal, choose **Device enrollment** > **Apple Enrollment**, and then select **ASM profiles**.
+1. In the Intune portal, choose **Device enrollment** > **Apple Enrollment**, and then select **Enrollment Program profiles**.

-3. From the list of **Apple DEP Enrollment Profiles**, select the profile you want to assign to devices and then select **Device Assignments**
+2. From the list of **Enrollment Program Profiles**, select the profile you want to assign to devices and then select **Device Assignments**

-4. Select **Assign** and then select the ASM devices you want to assign this profile.
+3. Select **Assign** and then select the ASM devices you want to assign this profile.
 You can filter to view ASM available devices:
   - **unassigned**
   - **any**
   - **&lt;ASM profile name&gt;**

-5. Select the devices you want to assign.
+4. Select the devices you want to assign.
 The checkbox above the column will select up to 1000 listed devices, and then click **Assign**.
 To enroll more than 1000 devices, repeat the assignment steps until all devices are assigned a ASM profile.

 ## Distribute devices to users